 A really wonderful option is the babywearing coat.
 These are awesome if you spend a lot of time walking outside or take public transit.
 I used mine all last winter on the bus and train.
 Babywearing coats also mean you have one less thing to carry with you.
 Many of them have back carry options too, and can go over any type of carrier.
 Here are some of the available coats:

-Susie’s Kinder Coats (left is the fleece liner only, right is the full coat)
+Suse’s Kinder Coats (left is the fleece liner only, right is the full coat)

 Amautiks are a traditional Inuit baby carrier that is built into the back of a coat.
 Since the Inuit people live in cold climates, they needed a carrier that could handle the weather.
 These can be used from newborn to preschool age, but are pretty pricey.
 They are built to last however.
+Check them out at Amauti Baby.

 If a babywearing coat sounds nice but the price doesn’t, another option is a zip-in coat extender to turn your regular coat into a babywearing coat.